kobiop/EASS-Backend/README.md

 ## Adding a Video Introduction

-You can watch a quick introduction to Listfy by clicking on the image below:
+You can watch a quick introduction to Listfy by clicking on the video below:

 https://www.youtube.com/watch?v=SWjToOBqwAU

-Replace `YOUR_VIDEO_ID_HERE` with the actual ID of your video from the video hosting platform.

 ## Contributing